Derivatives of Feynman-Kac Semigroups: Introduction

 where the processes $k$ and $l$ are assumed to vanish outside of a regular domain.
-For the case $Z=0$ and $V=0$, a formula for $\Delta P_T $ acting on differential forms was given in \cite{EL3}.
-Our formula therefore extends that result for the case of functions.\\ \\ Our formula for $\nabla dP_tf$ is given by Theorem \ref{thm:locformtwo}.
-For $v,w \in T_{x_0}M$ it states
+A formula for $\Delta P_T $ (acting on differential forms) was previously given in \cite{EL3}, for the case of a compact manifold with $Z=0$ and $V=0$.